Chthonic BDSM

 These are the Shadows that should be dealt with.

 Edward Dain is the pseudonym for a late thirty-something bisexual man who has been kinky, non-monogamous, and NeoPagan for long enough to be embarrassed when asked to give the amount of time.
 He’s been an avid gamer even longer than that and is highly opinionated on the subjects of the Kink community at large, NeoPagan spirituality, Sacred Sexuality, and Polyamory.
 A Certified Hypnotist, he currently he lives outside of Chicago with his wife and son and is pursuing his doctorate in clinical psychology.
-He welcomes questions and comments at edain (at) REMOVEsquirrelsnest (dot) org.
+He welcomes questions and comments at edain (@) REMOVEsquirrelsnest (DOT!) org.